LeonLow97-Sandbox/javascript-data-structures-and-algorithms/14-tree-traversal/README.md

   - InOrder
     - InOrder Traversal is the one the most used variant of DFS(Depth First Search) Traversal of the tree.
     - An InOrder traversal first visits the left child (including its entire subtree), then visits the node, and finally visits the right child (including its entire subtree).
+    - Everything is arranged in order. smallest to largest in the array.
   - PreOrder
     - PreOrder means we visit the node before visiting its children.
   - PostOrder